 Here are links to a few easy remedies you might want to try.
 I think you'll love them and never go back to chemical/sugary OTC's again:

-One caveat: Even if nobody is sick in your house right now, get some of these made ahead of time!
+One caveat: Even if nobody is sick in your house right now, you can get some of these made ahead of time!
 That way, you'll have them on hand, and will actually see how great they work!
 Some of these remedies don't have a super long shelf life, though---use common sense when storing.
 And refrigerate any that have vegetable matter.

 Essential Oils to Speed Recovery from Common Colds/Flu